-swear words
+- swear words

 We will remove offensive graffiti on both public and private property.
 Call us on 01273 292929 so we can remove it as quickly as possible.
-Offensive graffiti is cleaned off or painted over within 24 hours, but more often within two hours, of it being reported.
+Offensive graffiti is cleaned off or painted over within 24 hours.

 What we do

 We’re responsible for removing any graffiti on council property such as council offices and council owned park and streets furniture including lights, signs and benches.
 We also work in partnership with businesses and utility companies who have street furniture.
 This includes Virgin Media with their green exchange boxes.

 Graffiti on private property

 We are not responsible for clearing graffiti on private property, including private households and business premises.
 However, we do try to help where we can and work with property owners, local action teams and community groups to prevent and remove graffiti from wherever we can.

 If you have graffiti on your property, we ask that you please report it online and include as much detail as possible.
 We will then respond to you with any advice and help we can provide.